7 Examples of Well Written About Pages for Blogs and Websites

 For the longest time, I thought that I was doing an excellent job of writing my about pages.

-You know, starting with the standard opening and greetings that include:
+Starting with the standard opening and greetings that include:

 - Hey there, I’m Kim and welcome to (blah blah blah)